 In Romans 7, Paul explains the battle that rages continually in even the most spiritually mature people.
 He laments that he does what he doesn’t want to do and, in fact, does the evil he detests.
 He says that is the result of “sin living in me” (Romans 7:20).
 He delights in God’s law according to his “inner being,” but he sees another law at work in “the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin at work within my members” (v.
 23).
 Here is the classic example of the two entities, whatever terms they may carry.
 The point is that the battle is real, and it is one Christians will wage throughout their lives.

 This is why believers are encouraged to put to death the deeds of the body (Romans 8:13), to put to death that which makes a Christian sin (Colossians 3:5), and to put aside other sins such as anger, wrath, malice, etc. (Colossians 3:8).
-All this to say that the Christian has just one true nature, but that nature needs continual renewing (Colossians 3:10).
+All this to say that the Christian has two natures—the old and the new—but the new nature needs continual renewing (Colossians 3:10).
 This renewing, of course, is a lifetime process for the Christian.
-Even though the battle for sin is constant, we are no longer under the control of sin (Romans 6:6).
-The believer is truly a "new creation" in Christ (2 Corinthians 5:17), and it is Christ who will ultimately “rescue [us] from this body of death.
-Thanks be to God—through Jesus Christ our Lord!
-(Romans 7:24-25).
+Even though the battle against sin is constant, we are no longer under the control of sin (Romans 6:6).
+The believer is truly a “new creation” in Christ (2 Corinthians 5:17), and it is Christ who will ultimately “rescue [us] from this body of death.
+Thanks be to God—through Jesus Christ our Lord!”
+(Romans 7:24–25).

 While he is not the author of every article on GotQuestions.org, for citation purposes, you may reference our CEO, S. Michael Houdmann.

 How can I overcome sin in my Christian life?

 Do we have two or three parts?
 Body, soul, and spirit?

 What does it mean that man is made in the image of God?